Prevention is better than cure

 We are sincerely grateful for the ongoing clinical guidance provided by the Diabetes and Endocrinology Team at Perth Children's Hospital in Western Australia (WA).

 The Metabolic Symphony project is also very fortunate to have received seed funding from the Perth Children’s Hospital Foundation.

 Early funding provided by the PCH Foundation supported trials of the Metabolic Symphony Program in nine Aboriginal and non-Aboriginal primary and high schools, including regional and remote schools in The Kimberley, WA.

 We are extremely grateful for assistance afforded to us by the late Honorable Ernie Bridge AM, and his dedicated team during early research with Aboriginal communities in The Kimberley, WA.

 We are here for the long haul

-The Metabolic Symphony movement is a social enterprise dedicated to supporting children and their families to successfully negotiate the generational change required to eradicate preventable lifestyle-related disease from the child and adolescent population.
+Metabolic Symphony is a social enterprise dedicated to supporting the global community to bring about generational behaviour change that will eradicate preventable lifestyle-related disease from the child and adolescent population.